 6. New hypothecary loan

-In Section 6, you outline the terms of the mortgage you are applying for, including the amount you intend to borrow, the interest rate, and the mortgage length and term.
+In Section 6, you outline the terms of the mortgage you are applying for.
+This includes the amount you intend to borrow, the interest rate, and the mortgage length and term.
 You can also indicate how much flexibility you are willing to allow for these terms.
-For example, even if a lender pre-approves you at 3.5%, you can state a slightly higher rate, such as 4%.
+For example, if a lender pre-approves you at 3.5%, you can set a slightly higher rate, such as 4%.
 This allows you to satisfy your financing condition if rates rise before you finalize your mortgage.

 7. Declaration and obligation of the buyer